Beside the Mountain

 Notes you should know about the ingredients

-• Almond butter is the base of the caramel, however, other nut butter like peanut butter, or cashew butter can be used!
+• Almond butter is the base of the caramel; however, other nut butters like peanut butter or cashew butter can be used!
+You want to use a runny nut butter.

-• Chocolate chips are key to making this recipe sweet and to create the perfect texture, I use dark chocolate chips for best results.
-For a dairy-free fudgesicle use dairy-free chocolate chips.
-I have made this recipe with unsweetened baking chocolate, if you chose this method add 3 tablespoons of cane sugar.
+• Chocolate chips are key to making this recipe sweet, and to create the perfect texture; I use dark chocolate chips for best results.
+I have also tested this recipe with unsweetened baking chocolate.
+If you choose this method, add 3 tablespoons of cane sugar.

-• Coconut milk makes this recipe creamy.
+• Coconut milk is key to making this recipe creamy.
 Use a can of premium coconut milk for the best texture when making these coconut milk fudgesicles.
+I have not tried this with thin coconut milk from a carton; it is not as creamy.

 Follow these step-by-step photos from my kitchen to make healthy chocolate popsicles!